garygong210/Reuters-News-Articles-Crawler/README.md

 ## Feature
 def scrap_all_of(ticker)

-Scrap new articles from reuters.com given a stock ticker
+Scrap all news articles regarding to the given a stock ticker from www.reuters.com

 Example: